databricks/genai-cookbook/genai_cookbook/nbs/5-rag-development-workflow.md

 1. [**Metrics:**](./4-evaluation-metrics.md) Defining what high-quality means

-   *Similar to how you set business goals each year, you need to define what high-quality means for your use case.* *Databricks' Quality Lab provides a suggested set of* *N metrics to use, the most important of which is answer accuracy or correctness - is the RAG application providing the right answer?*
+   *Similar to how you set business goals each year, you need to define what high-quality means for your use case.* *Databricks' Agent Evaluation provides a suggested set of* *N metrics to use, the most important of which is answer accuracy or correctness - is the RAG application providing the right answer?*

 2. [**Evaluation set:**](./4-evaluation-eval-sets.md) Objectively measuring the metrics